Resource-Aware LLM Reasoning for Mobile Edge General Intelligence: Case Study

-We evaluate four distinct system configurations to isolate the contributions of different architectural and reasoning components: (1) Dense model without CoT - traditional dense LLM deployment at the BS; (2) MoE without CoT - distributed MoE architecture without structured reasoning prompts; (3) MoE with Fixed CoT - distributed MoE with predetermined CoT reasoning depth; and (4) MoE with Dynamic CoT - our proposed framework with adaptive CoT depth selection optimized through DPPO.
+We evaluate four distinct system configurations to isolate the contributions of different architectural and reasoning components: (1) Dense model baseline - traditional centralized LLM deployment at the BS without CoT; (2) MoE without CoT - distributed MoE architecture handling tasks via zero-shot inference, utilizing static power control; (3) MoE with Fixed CoT - a heuristic approach employing predetermined CoT depth, uniform expert routing, and static transmission power; and (4) MoE with Dynamic CoT - our proposed framework with adaptive CoT depth selection and joint resource optimization via DPPO.
 Since no prior work in wireless networks has explicitly implemented or optimized reasoning in LLM-based inference, there are no directly comparable baselines.
 Therefore, our comparison focuses on controlled architectural and reasoning variations within our framework.
-The performance is measured using three key metrics: total energy consumption, cumulative energy for all inference requests; accuracy satisfaction rate, percentage of tasks exceeding a set reasoning quality threshold; and latency satisfaction rate, percentage of tasks completed within specified latency constraints.
+The performance is measured using three key metrics: total energy consumption, cumulative energy for all inference requests; accuracy satisfaction rate, percentage of tasks exceeding a set reasoning quality threshold aggregated over the 1000 stochastic time slots; and latency satisfaction rate, percentage of tasks completed within specified latency constraints.